saturnian-tides/aorusx570-rgb/README.md

 Requirements:
 - python3
-- cython-hidapi (make sure to install "hid", not "hidapi")
+- cython-hidapi (make sure to install "hidapi", not "hid")
 - either root access or permissions to enable regular users to send SET_REPORTs over HID